IULIAN-COSTEA/Countries_Ratings/README.md

 1. **Data Preparation**
    - Extract, aggregate, normalize historical country ratings.
-   - Map ratings to numerical values (**ratingn**).
+   - Map ratings to numerical values (**ratingn**) to ensure proper normalization of the credit ratings labels.
+   - Consolidate outlook label to clean the outlook multiclass
-   - Merge all datasets to bring together macroeconomic and demographic data.
+   - Transform and merge all different datasets to bring together macroeconomic and demographic data.
    - Clean consolidated DataFrame.

 2. **Feature Engineering**